dereuromark/media-embed/docs/README.md

 $MediaEmbed = new MediaEmbed(cache: $yourPsr16Cache, cacheTtl: 3600);
 ```

 The cache stores the generated provider domain index under an internal key.
 It is invalidated automatically when providers change.
 The `cacheTtl` argument controls how long persistent caches may retain the index.
+The built-in `ArrayCache` honors TTL values and can store `null` values.

 ### oEmbed Discovery